openstack-archive/syntribos/README.rst

 Anyone wanting to contribute to OpenStack must follow `the OpenStack development workflow <http://docs.openstack.org/infra/manual/developers.html#development-workflow>`__

-All changes should be submitted through the code review process in Gerrit described above.
+Submit all changes through the code review process in Gerrit described above.
 All pull requests on Github will be closed/ignored.

-Bugs should be filed on the `syntribos launchpad site <https://bugs.launchpad.net/syntribos>`__, and not on Github.
+File bugs on the `syntribos launchpad site <https://bugs.launchpad.net/syntribos>`__, and not on Github.
 All Github issues will be closed/ignored.

-Breaking changes, feature requests, and other unprioritized work should first be submitted as a blueprint `here <https://blueprints.launchpad.net/syntribos>`__ for review.
+Submit blueprints `here <https://blueprints.launchpad.net/syntribos>`__ for all breaking changes, feature requests, and other unprioritized work.

-**Note:** README.rst is an auto generated file, from the rst files in the docs directory.
-The file can be generated by running ``python readme.py`` from the ``syntribos/scripts`` directory.
-When the README needs to be updated; modify the corresponding rst file in ``syntribos/doc/source`` and generate it by running the script.
+..
+Note:: README.rst is a file that can be generated by running ``python readme.py`` from the ``syntribos/scripts`` directory.
+When the README file needs to be updated; modify the corresponding rst file in ``syntribos/doc/source`` and have it generate by running the script.